 It seems that the likes of Virginia Trioli and Paul Kennedy (the other co-presenter this morning) believe that some kind of censorship should prevail with respect to Anthony Albanese’s political views and career.
 It is unlikely that he would share such a view.

-IN WHICH PROFESSOR DOUGLAS KIRSNER’S CRITICISM OF THE ABC’s VOTE COMPASS IS DISMISSED BY THE ABC’S KIRSTEN MCLIESH
+IN WHICH PROFESSOR DOUGLAS KIRSNER’S CRITICISM OF THE ABC’s VOTE COMPASS IS DISMISSED BY THE ABC’S KIRSTIN MCLIESH

 There was enormous interest in last week’s “ABC Update” which commented on the fact that the ABC Vote Compass survey had found that Australia’s “most left-leaning” electorates vote Labor while Australia’s “most right-leaning conservative” electorates vote for Liberal National Party.
 Quelle Surprise!
 Note that one of Vote Compass’s most left-leaning electorates was the Labor held seat of Cooper (formerly Batman) which is based on such sandal-wearing Melbourne suburbs as Northcote and Clifton Hills.
 The total primary vote of Labor plus the Greens last Saturday in Cooper was 68 per cent.